 Digging into the data

 That’s a lot of time being sedentary rather than active.
-Dr. Misra shares a few recent studies that show how dangerous excessive media consumption can be.
+Dr. Guaiquil shares a few recent studies that show how dangerous excessive media consumption can be.

 - A study out of the University of Texas Health Science Center at Houston found that adolescents who used electronic media six or more hours at night also demonstrated behaviors linked to obesity — unhealthy eating and sleeping less than kids who used media two hours or less each day.